How to Hang Strollers in Garage Effectively? Expert Tips

 Tools and Materials

-• Measuring tape and level: These tools ensure your hooks are evenly spaced and aligned.
-A crooked hook can make your stroller hang awkwardly, so don’t skip this step.
+• Measuring tape and level: These keep your hooks evenly spaced and prevent the stroller from hanging crooked.

 Steps to Prepare